pramodkumarkarn/hugo-pk/content/blog/what-so-what-now-what/index.md

 ## It's everywhere!
 Now that I've become aware of this technique, I'm seeing it everywhere!

 In <a href="/blog/nvc">Nonviolent Communication (NVC)</a>, the first step in looking at any complex interpersonal situation is to make a purely objective observation about what has happened, without any language that implies blame or judgement, whatsoever.
 This is easier said than done.
-From there, we identify how these events make us feel, what needs of ours are being met (or not) and we make a clear request of what we'd like to see happen, instead.
+From there, we identify how these events make us feel and what needs of ours are (or are not) being met (So What?), and finally, we make a clear request of what we'd like to see happen next (Now What?).

 In an <a href="https://www.gov.uk/service-manual/agile-delivery" target="_blank">Agile team</a>, we use the "daily standup" to talk about what we've done, and what we're going to do next.
 Following each sprint, we look objectively at what we delivered; then we "retrospect" about what that means to us and how we can get better at delivering.
 Finally, we make a commitment about what to do differently in the next sprint.